FrostFalcon/FrostsBlackWhite2Editor/README.md

 Champion - 72

 Finally, note that this hack is still in development.
-The current version is 0.15.2, which has the main story progression mostly complete.
+The current version is 0.15.4, which has the main story progression mostly complete.
 New story content is being added gradually as I see fit.
 Some side area trainers might have been missed, there is no post game, and certain aspects like the ingame pokedex have not been updated to match the changes.

 # Some notable issues with the editor:

 The editor may not be compatible with some other editors.
-Attempting to use this in conjunction with another editor to make a single hack likely won't work.
+Attempting to use this in conjunction with another editor to make a single hack may not work.

 Script and overworld editing is unstable when working with existing story related elements.
 While these tools are very powerful and can do a lot in terms of writing custom scenes, even working in the same areas as certain cutscenes may break them.